 What if my partner is reluctant?

 This is very common.
-I normally hear afterwards, especially from dads, how they felt unsure about having a birth photographer but now they are so thrilled they hired me.
-Here’s a great letter from a dad with read candor about how he felt beforehand.
-Its important to me that both parents welcome my presence in the room.
-Often after meeting me at our consultation (read the next question) many reluctant partners feel much better.
+I normally hear afterward, especially from dads, how they felt unsure about having a birth photographer but now they are so thrilled they hired me.
+Here’s a great letter from a dad with candor about how he felt beforehand.
+It’s important to me that both parents welcome my presence in the room.
+Often after meeting me at our consultation (read the next question), many reluctant partners feel much better.
 It gives them a chance to get a feel for me and have their concerns addressed.

 Can we meet before the birth?